rajman62/NLP-Pipeline/Readme.md

+Word embeddings algorithms such as word2vec and fastText   gained   massive   popularity,   as   they   can   be   applied to  huge  unannotated  corpuses  in  an  efficient  way.
+A  possible amelioration  of  those  algorithms  is  exploiting  more  linguistic features.
+Work  has  already  been  done  in  this  domain,  with very  encouraging  results.
+In  this  work,  we  build  a  full  NLP- pipeline  that  implements  dependency  based  word  embeddings.
+The  main  goal  is  to  reach  enterprise  level  code  quality  of  an NLP-pipeline that can easily be used and extended to experiment new  techniques.

+The getting started section below can be used to execute the example code.
+The detailed concepts of the pipeline is described in the `concepts.pdf` file.
+To extend the code, by far the easiest is to import it in a IntelliJ.
+Otherwise, this is just a standard maven project and can be compiled with the mvn command.
+Javadocs are used in the code, and the JUnit tests can also be useful as documentation for the modules.

 # Getting started

-Java 8+ is required to run the code.
+Java 8 is required to run the code.
 Example configuration files are given in the `example/` folder.
-To try them out, simply double click on launch.cmd or launch.sh depending if you are on windows or linux.
+To try them out, simply double click on launch.cmd if you are on windows, if you are on linux or mac you can run the code from the command line, as described below.
 A command prompt should open, type any english sentence and the parsed sentence should appear in a chart.

-Otherwise the program can be run by navigating to the project root, and running the `.jar` file in the `bin/` folder
+The program can be run by navigating to the project root, and running the `.jar` file in the `bin/` folder
 ```
 java -jar bin/PipelineNLP.jar -c example/conf-linux.yml -syntax
 ```
 The `-c` option specifies which configuration file to load, and the `-syntax` option specifies we want fully parsed charts on the output.
 Be careful of which directory you run the program from, as all the paths specified in the configuration file are relative to where the program is executed.
+The `conf-linux.yml` is written for linux and mac, and the `conf-win.yml` file is for windows.
 A full list of parameters can be printed with the `-h` option:
 ```
 java -jar bin/PipelineNLP.jar -h
 ```